Come Back in One Piece: Music and lyrics

-"Come Back in One Piece" is an "effective blend of R&B and Hip hop".
-According to Billboard, the song, "has a definite funk feel, complete with wailing bass kicks".
-MTV.com stated a similar sentiment that the record has a "propulsive funk backing track".
-It also samples "Sir Nose D'Voidoffunk" by Parliament, from their album Funkentelechy vs. the Placebo Syndrome (1977).
+Musically, "Come Back in One Piece" is an "effective blend of R&B and Hip hop".
+In their book Listen to Hip Hop!: Exploring a Musical Genre (2021), authors Anthony J. Fonesca and Melissa Ursula Dawn Goldsmith described the song as a "funk infused hip-hop love song".
+Billboard explained that, the song, "has a definite funk feel, complete with wailing bass kicks".
+While, MTV.com stated a similar sentiment saying the record has a "propulsive funk backing track".
+Production wise it incorporates a sample from the song "Sir Nose D'Voidoffunk" by Parliament, from their album Funkentelechy vs. the Placebo Syndrome (1977).
+It also uses "repetitive harmonic motion to reaffirm the home key by starting on G major and resolving to F-sharp major (or II-I in F-sharp major).
+On the record, Aaliyah's vocals "are not multi-tracked or processed much but rather kept thin and dry, which gives the overall impression that she is girlish".
+She is sometimes backed by harmonizing female vocalists and her verse "prefigures the refrain melody".

-According to Chuck Taylor from Billboard, Aaliyah is "playing the role of the concerned girlfriend who worries about the actions of her lover, but she understands what he has to do".

-Quentin B. Huff from PopMatters mentioned: "In "Back in One Piece", Aaliyah's role is the devoted worrier.
+Chuck Taylor from Billboard, noted that on the song Aaliyah is "playing the role of the concerned girlfriend who worries about the actions of her lover, but she understands what he has to do".
+While, analyzing the lyrics, Quentin B. Huff from PopMatters mentioned: "In "Back in One Piece", Aaliyah's role is the devoted worrier.
 She's afraid for her man's safety when he goes out at night.
 "I barely sleep," she sings, almost breathless.
 Wishing he would just call her to let her know he's not "in some heat", Aaliyah's verse and refrain are pleas that he'll check in with her and "make it back in one piece."
 Huff also stated, "They are also prayers, I think, because she knows he won't check in and any promises he makes to come home safely are far from guarantees.
 DMX's rap is short on reassurances.
 With lines like, "Let me go, I'll be back, I ain't got time to convince", he sounds as if he's in too much of a rush to console her".